psychicEgg/EDHM/Odyssey/3rdPartyMods/FSS-Overlay/README.md

 There are two excellent options for the overlay, designed by CMDR Parduz.
 You can also adjust the brightness of the overlay.

 Good (planet) hunting! o7

+PS.
+Image of the overlay on the [Elite forums](https://forums.frontier.co.uk/threads/elite-dangerous-hud-mod-edhm.557033/post-9878786)